-SCOPE 4: IMPERATIVE FOR DECARBONIZING BUSINESSES
+SCOPE 4: AN IMPERATIVE FOR ACCELERATING THE DECARBONIZATION OF BUSINESSES

-The more customers the Group has, the larger its emissions become.
-When Veolia operates in factories owned by its customers, the carbon that they emit is included in Veolia's carbon balance.
-In our carbon trajectory, therefore, our long-term decarbonization efforts are masked by this correlation between the increase in our revenue and our increased emissions.
-Paradoxically, businesses such as Veolia, which are engaged in decarbonizing polluting activities, find themselves at a disadvantage.
-Their emissions reduction trajectories lag behind those of other businesses - particularly those businesses that sell their highest-emitting activities.
-We are calling for wider recognition of scope 4 beyond the Veolia context, as this would allow fair consideration of all efforts in favor of decarbonization and encourage those best placed to pursue ecological transformation to play their part.
-This would encourage the reduction of the most difficult emissions.
-In this context, scope 4 is a particularly relevant concept, corresponding to the positive impact of our decarbonization actions.
+The more customers the Group has, the higher its emissions.
+When Veolia operates in factories owned by its customers, their carbon emissions are included in Veolia's carbon footprint.
+Paradoxically, companies working to decarbonize polluting activities, such as Veolia, are caught at a disadvantage.
+Their emissions reduction pathways lag behind those of other businesses - particularly companies that sell their highest-emitting activities without even trying to transform them.
+Veolia calls for the recognition of Scope 4, covering emissions erased beyond the scope of its own operations, which would result in fair consideration of efforts made to help its customers and end users to decarbonize.
+This would also encourage the actors best placed to lead the ecological transformation to play their part.
+It is about urging companies to reduce the most difficult emissions.
+Given this context, Scope 4 is a relevant concept that highlights the positive impact of our decarbonization actions and acts as an accurate indicator of the ecological transformation.